Abstract commensurators of profinite groups: Commensurators of hereditarily just-infinite profinite groups

 In this subsection we collect several results that will be needed for our classification of h.j.i. profinite groups.

 \begin{prop} Let $G$ be a h.j.i. profinite group.
 Then $G$ is virtually cyclic if and only if $\VZ(G)\not=\{1\}$. \end{prop}

-\begin{proof} Suppose that $\VZ(G)\neq \{1\}$.
+\begin{proof} The forward direction is obvious.
+Suppose that $\VZ(G)\neq \{1\}$.
 Then there exists an open normal subgroup $U$ of $G$ whose centralizer in $G$ is non-trivial.
 Since $U$ is normal in $G$, its centralizer $\Cent_G(U)$ is a closed normal subgroup of $G$, and thus must be open in $G$ (as $G$ is just-infinite).
 Furthermore, $\Zen(U)=U\cap \Cent_G(U)$ is also open in $G$, so $\Zen(U)$ must be just-infinite.
 It is clear that an abelian just-infinite profinite group must be isomorphic to $\dbZ_p$ for some prime $p$, and thus $G$ is a finite extension of $\dbZ_p$. \end{proof}

 \begin{prop} Let $L$ be a t.d.l.c. group. \begin{itemize} \item[(a)] Let $N$ be a discrete normal subgroup of $L$.
 Then $N\subseteq\VZ(L)$.
 In particular, if $\VZ(L)=\{1\}$, then every discrete normal subgroup of $L$ must be trivial. \item[(b)] Assume that $\VZ(L)=\{1\}$.
 Let $M$ be a non-trivial closed normal subgroup of $L$, and let $U$ be an open subgroup of $L$.
 Then $M\cap U\not=\{1\}$. \end{itemize} \end{prop}